-For Fall 2010 Cohort:
+For Fall 2014 Cohort:

-COMPLETION RATE: 18.04 % TRANSFER RATE: 11.93 %
+COMPLETION RATE: 26.07 % TRANSFER RATE: 9.87 %

-In compliance with the Student-Right-to-Know and Campus Security Act of 1990 (Public Law 101-542), it is the policy of our college district to make available its completion and transfer rates to all current and prospective students.
-Beginning in Fall 2010, a cohort of all certificate-, degree-, and transfer-seeking first-time, full-time students were tracked over a three-year period.
+In compliance with the Student-Right-To-Know and Campus Security Act of 1990 (Public Law 101-542), it is the policy of our collage district to make available its completion and transfer rates to all current and prospective students.
+Beginning in Fall 2014, a cohort of all certificate-, degree-, and transfer-seeking first-time, full-time students were tracked over a three-year period.
 Their completion and transfer rates are listed above.
 These rates do not represent the success rates of the entire student population at the College nor do they account for student outcomes occurring after this three-year tracking period.

-Based upon the cohort defined above, a Completer is a student who attained a certificate or degree or became 'transfer prepared' during a three-year period, from Fall 2010 to Spring 2013.
-Students who have completed 60 transferable units with a GPA of 2.0 or better are considered 'transferprepared'.
-Students who transferred to another post-secondary institution, prior to attaining a degree, certificate, or becoming 'transferprepared' during a five-semester period, from Spring 2011 to Spring 2013, are transfer students.
+Based upon the cohort defined above, a Completer is a student who attained a certificate or degree or became 'transfer prepared' during a three-year period from Fall 2014 to Spring 2017.
+Students who have completed 60 transferable units for a GPA of 2.0 or better are considered 'transferprepared'.
+Students who transferred to another post-secondary institution, prior to attaining a degree, certificate, or becoming 'transferprepared' during a five-semester period from Spring 2015 to Spring 2017 are transfer students.